 Offer patients easy-to-read written handouts.
 These do NOT include copies of medical journal articles.
 Copies of instructions from equipment manufacturers or pharma companies usually won’t be sufficient either.
 Your handouts need to be easy to understand, visually impactful, and should be written for general population consumption.
 The American Medical Association recommends a sixth-grade reading level or below.

 Review all written materials you currently give to your patients.
 Could a middle schooler easily understand them?
 If not, they need to be rewritten at a lower reading level.
 Are they general enough to be valuable to most patients but specific enough to provide clear guidance?
-It’s a balance to achieve both.
+It’s a balance to achieve both doctor-patient communication.